 Don’t get me wrong; it’s not perfect, and it uses an old chipset to other handhelds.
 But, it’s affordable and is a nifty little device that will definitely tick most of your boxes.

-But is it worth $170 and will it feature in our best retro handhelds list?
+The main questions are; is it worth forking out $170 if you’re an emulator purist, and does it have what it takes to feature in our best retro handhelds list?

 For those new to GoRetroid, they are a Chinese company making some of the best affordable retro handhelds on the market, competing directly with ANBERNIC, another popular handheld manufacturer that just released the RG405M, which just to happens to be my favourite on the market under $200.

 GoRetroid’s latest edition is the Pocket Flip, it features the same specs as the Pocket 3+, but instead puts it in a more nostalgic form factor that adds a few advantages… and a few disadvantages.

 After pulling it out of the well designed box, I was surprised at how compact it was, and it has a fair bit of weight to it too, making it feel sturdy and high quality.

 I have both the high gloss sports red variant and the watermelon variant in for review, and personally I am not a fan of the high gloss, it’s a fingerprint magnet, the paint is inconsistent making “bumps” in the paintwork visible, and at the back near the hinge you can see the paint hasn’t been installed correctly.

 How Does It Look & F eel?